Whey vs. Creatine: Building Block vs. Energy Catalyst

 | Post-workout | Whey + Creatine | 30 g + 5 g | Maximum recovery |

-Whey protein and creatine work through completely different mechanisms — one is building material, the other is an energy catalyst.
-Do not oppose them, but combine them: 5 g of creatine + 1 dose of whey after training is a proven effective formula for muscle growth and strength.
+Whey protein and creatine work through completely different mechanisms — one is a building material, the other is an energy engine.
+Don't pit them against each other, but combine them: 5 g creatine + 1 dose of whey post-workout is a proven effective formula for muscle growth and strength.

 🧭 When to choose which?

-- Choose Whey if your main goal is muscle growth and post-workout recovery.
+- Choose Whey if your main goal is muscle growth and recovery after training.

 - Choose Creatine if you want to increase strength, explosiveness, and improve athletic performance.